Just a Little Judgey

 Background: Some people at my church, like so many churches these days, drink.
 I have not personally witnessed nor heard through the grapevine of abuses or problems but, none the less, it is very common.
 Does it make me uncomfortable?
 Yes.
 Why?

-My back story: For 18 years I have worked for an Addiction Recovery Ministry.
-Let me back up even further…as new believers my husband and I joined a conservative evangelical church (back in the mid-80’s).
+My back story: For 18 years I worked for an Addiction Recovery Ministry.
+Let me back up even further… as new believers my husband and I joined a conservative evangelical church (back in the mid-80’s).
 Drinking was frowned upon.
 So when I joined the ministry at America’s Keswick I was already on board regarding the practice of abstaining.
 Just to be clear – I have never heard any of the leadership at Keswick say that drinking is a sin, which I am in full agreement with.

-That being said, over the 18 years with Keswick—I have personally seen hundreds and hundreds of men and women arrive at our doors broken, hurting and desperate, leaving in their wake a broad path of devastation.
+That being said, over the 18 years with Keswick—I personally saw hundreds and hundreds of men and women arrive at our doors broken, hurting and desperate, leaving in their wake a broad path of devastation.
 Broken relationships were strewn over the landscape of their lives.
 Their choices deeply hurt not only themselves but also their parents, spouses, children and friends.

 Not every one of them ended up at the Colony of Mercy or Barbara’s Place because of just alcohol but in the vast majority it was part of the picture, somewhere.